 I have a suspicion that no actually eats fruit cake, it just gets re-gifted around the holidays.
 But someone should start an annual subscription box and see how it works out.

 If you have chocolate business, you should definitely offer a chocolate subscription.
-If you just love chocolate, well, get your chocolate on: Chocolate of the Month.
+If you just love chocolate, well, get your chocolate on: Choco Rush.

 There’s a lot of competition in coffee subscriptions, including big brands like Starbucks, Peets, and Blue Bottle.
 If you run a coffee brand or roastery it definitely makes sense to include subscriptions in your sales mix, but anyone looking to just resell other coffee brands with markup may want to think twice.

-You may have hear of brands like Nature Box, Conscious Box, or Graze.
+You may have hear of brands like Nature Box, Conscious Box (now Urthbox), or Graze.
 On Cratejoy there’s also a whole category for snack boxes with over 50 listings.
 If you’re looking to start a snack subscription box for fruit leather, popcorn, or some other (probably better) idea- make sure you’re aware of the competition and entering an area you can do better than anyone else.

 Jams, Preserves, and Honey

-Actually, most anything that goes on toast would make a good subscription.
+Actually, most anything that goes on toast would make a good subscription (which is why pb&jealous works so well).
 Nutella?
 Marmite?
 Seasonal fruit jams?
 Sign me up.

 Wine, Beer, Cider or Cocktail Subscription